dipankar77/coders/wp-content/plugins/copy-delete-posts/readme.txt

 * Initial release

 == Upgrade Notice ==
-= 1.3.9 =
+= 1.4.3 =
-What's new in 1.3.9?
+What's new in 1.4.3?
-* Tested up with WordPress 6.2
-* Removed two unused modules
-* Updated carrousel module
-* Fixed old database version compatibility
-* Extended TIF module for everyone
+* Forced "Try it out" module to be disabled by default, user can still enable it by manually.